Check out this video tour of my Lewistown Art Center show!

-I am also inspired by Western cultural objects, and native flora and fauna.
-The world educates us through sensory experiences, so surface textures are ever-important in my art.
-Watercolor’s clean simplicity allows me the control I desire for crisply rendered, textural details found in my subjects, whether it be a ghost town saloon, wrinkled leather cowboy boots, or the patterned foliage of a Rocky Mountain wildflower.
+Our world educates us through sensory experiences, so rendering surface textures is often an integral part of my work.
+I love the clean, simple nature of watercolor, as it allows me the control I desire for crisply rendered, textural details found in my subjects, whether it be a ghost town saloon, wrinkled leather cowboy boots, or the foliage of a Rocky Mountain wildflower.

-My goal in my work is to capture not only the unique physical attributes of my subject matter, but also what story it has to tell.
-Just as illustrations in a book are experienced intimately, I want encounters with my paintings to inspire a closer look, a moment of private study and appreciation for thoughtfully crafted areas of character and definition
+In my work, I illustrate not only the unique physical attributes of my subject matter, but also what story it has to tell.
+Just as illustrations in a book are experienced intimately, I want encounters with my paintings to inspire a closer look, a moment of private study and appreciation for thoughtfully crafted areas of character and definition.

 Sign up to be added to my mailing list.
 Be the first to know about new work and upcoming shows!